Check wallet risk signals before you send funds

 What sources does the checker use?

-The checker is designed to combine community blacklist data, Alchemy transfer history, Covalent address activity, Etherscan account data, and local behavior rules.
-It looks for blacklist matches, mixer exposure, unusual activity velocity, multi-chain bursts, and similar warning signals.
+The checker combines community blacklist data, OFAC sanctions screening, GoPlus Security flags, Alchemy transfer history, free explorer address activity, Etherscan account data, and local behavior rules.
+It looks for direct blacklist matches, mixer exposure, unusual activity velocity, multi-chain bursts, and similar warning signals.

 Can it detect frozen or blocked wallets?